maximvdberg/reasamplomatic5000-multi/readme.md

 ## Usage notes

 The multisampler only does the note ranges, you need to add the samples, remove ReaSamplOmatic5000 instances, and change any other options inside of REAPER.
 You can also set the names of the ReaSamplOmatic5000 instances, which will be reflected in the multisampler.
-You need to hit `refresh` for this to update.
+You need to hit `Refresh` for this to update.

 The multisampler will show all ReaSamplOmatic5000s from the selected track.
 Check `freeze` to stay on the selected track, and not follow the selection any more.

 All actions are done in REAPER, so undo/redo is supported via REAPER itself.
-(Just remember to hit `refresh` afterwards).
+(Just remember to hit `Refresh` afterwards).

 ### Feature list

- * __Adding instances__ The `add` button adds an instance of ReaSamplOmatic5000 on all selected tracks.
+ * __Adding instances__ The `Add` button adds an instance of ReaSamplOmatic5000 on all selected tracks.
 If no track is selected, it creates a new track.
  * __Moving__ Move note ranges by clicking and dragging.
  * __Resizing__ Click the range edges and drag to resize them.
  * __Open FX window__ You can click on any range to open up its FX-window.